Up to 60% off sofas & mattresses — limited‑time deals.

 Which mattress stayed the coolest through the night?

-TEMPUR-LuxeBreeze had the most consistent cooling feel from first contact through late-night temperature swings, especially when the room warmed up.
+In our testing, TEMPUR-LuxeBreeze held onto the most consistent cooling feel from first contact through late-night temperature swings, especially as the room warmed up.

 Which mattress was best for back support?